-The Field Museum of Natural History was founded in 1893 as the Columbian Museum of Chicago; the building was part of the 1893 Columbian Exposition (read “World’s Fair”).
+The Field Museum of Natural History was founded in 1893 as the Columbian Museum of Chicago; the present building was opened in 1921.
 It is devoted to just about everything that has to do with our world and our place in it.
 It’s located in what’s called the “Museum Campus,” which includes the Shedd Aquarium and Adler Planetarium, right across the parkway from Soldier Field, on the lake at Roosevelt Road (12th Street).
 And it’s huge — it covers at least a full city block, with three floors devoted to exhibitions and a fourth to offices and collections (which are also housed throughout the Museum, behind the exhibits.)
 I’ve been going there for more years than I’m going to tell you, save to note that as a small child, perhaps five or six, I always wanted to see the “stuffed animals,” housed in reconstructions of their natural habitats; it wasn’t until later, when I began to share my father’s interest in ancient history, that I started looking at the Egyptian and American Indian exhibits.

 Given the size and scope of the Museum’s collections, I’m going to focus on one relatively new exhibit, “Evolving Planet.”
 It’s about what it says it is: the story of Earth, beginning perhaps half a billion years after it formed, and the plants and animals that have come to occupy it.